Home Buyer Rebates: How to Get Cash Back at Closing

 » MORE: Federal grants for first-time home buyers

 Realtors offer home buyer rebates to win and retain your business.
 Offering a rebate after closing can be a good way for agents to encourage home shoppers to close with them.
-Home buyer rebates also help agents remain competitive amid the growing number of companies that have built-in buyer rebates.
+Home buyer rebates also help agents remain competitive amid the growing number of companies with built-in buyer rebates.
 Additionally, if home buyer demand in their area is waning due to surging mortgage rates and higher borrowing costs, agents may offer a rebate to compete for a dwindling number of home shoppers.

 Why trust me